 Education Safeguarding Advisory Service ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
-01296 387981 Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
+Phone: 01296 387981 Email: Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) Phone 01296 383962 or 0800 999 7677for (including Early Help, Channel) out of hours The First Response Team process all new referrals to social care, including children with disabilities.
 Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
 The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
-01296 383962 Out of hours 0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in 01296 382070 Secure-lado@buckinghamshire.gov.uk
+Email: Secure- cyp.firstresponse@buckinghamshire.gov.uk Local Authority Designated Officer Local Authority Designated Officer (LADO) (LADO) The Buckinghamshire Local Authority The Buckinghamshire Local Authority Designated Officer (LADO) is Designated Officer (LADO) is responsible for responsible for overseeing the overseeing the management of all management of all allegations against allegations against people in a position of

+people in a position of trust who work trust who work with children in

+with children in Buckinghamshire on Buckinghamshire on either a paid or

+either a paid or voluntary basis voluntary basis

+Bucks Family Information Service

+Buoko Falling Information Bervice Phone: 01296 383065

-Buckinghamshire on either a paid or voluntary basis Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383065 Buckinghamshire Safeguarding Children Pa Procedures, policies and practice guidelines rtnership (BSCP)
+Information for families on a range of

+issues including childcare, finances,

+u

+parenting and education

+Buckinghamshire Safeguarding Children

+Partnership Procedures, policies and practice guidelines

+Schools Web

+School bulletin, Safeguarding links, A-Z

+guide to information and services

+Phone: 01296 382461

-Buckinghamshire Council School 01296 382461
+Buckinghamshire Council Equalities

-Improvement and Traded Delivery Manager Yvette.thomas@buckinghamshire.gov.ul
+& School Improvement Manager Email:

+Yvette.thomas@buckinghamshire.gov.uk

+Phone: 01296 674784

-Buckinghamshire Council Prevent Co- 01296 674784
+Buckinghamshire Council Prevent Co-

+ordinator Email:

-ordinator Alisonwatts1@buckinghamshire.gov.uk
+Alisonwatts1@buckinghamshire.gov.uk

-Thames Valley Police 101

-(999 in case of
+Phone 101 (999 in case of

+Buckinghamshire Council Prevent Co- •

-emergency)
+ordinator emergency)

+UTUITIALUI